What doctoral studies can I undertake at Crawford?

 Within Crawford School students typically choose to work within one of the following research programs: economics; environmental studies and resource management; public policy or political science; and international relations.

-Admission application assessment dates for 2019:
+PhD Admission application due dates for 2019:

-Selection to PhD Programs
+Admission to PhD Programs

 Students studying a PhD program in Economics undertake part-time of full-time study that is comprised of Coursework (Part A) and Research (Part B).
 All PhD candidates must complete both parts of the doctoral program.
 Part A normally consists of two consecutive semesters of coursework; part B consists of research, participation in seminars and workshops, and submission of a thesis.
 Students wishing to undertake a PhD in Economics whose first language is not English are required to have an overall IELTS score of 6.5 with a score of no less than 6.0 in each individual band.